 Meaningful interactions are more in-depth conversations or comment threads.
 In other words, create content that’s likely to spark a conversation and get your audience talking.

 Focus on genuine questions and conversation starters.
-Avoid engagement bait that prompts followers to respond in a specific way.
-We’ll explore this issue further below.
+Avoid engagement bait that prompts followers to respond in a specific way or navigate to another website.

 The social network often deprioritizes content with external links and prioritizes content that encourages users to interact with the app longer.